 All our central heating systems are set to maintain the house at an average of 21 degrees, the government and WHO recommended temperature for living spaces.

 You can turn the over-all house temperature up or down from 21 degrees using the main house thermostat which controls when the boiler is on.
 Turn the central knob clockwise to increase the target temperature and anti-clockwise to reduce the target temperature.
 When the thermostat detects it’s under the desired temperature it will turn on the boiler to heat the house until it reaches the desired temperature.
 This is measuring the temperature at the house thermostat not in your individual room.
-Turning this thermostat up to a high temperature doesn’t make the house heat up any quicker and it should never really be necessary to turn it above 23 degrees at the most.
+Turning this thermostat up to a high temperature doesn’t make the house heat up any quicker and it should never really be necessary to change it from the 21 degree setting.

 You can control the individual temperature of your room with your radiator thermostatic valve.
 The government recommended temperature for comfortable sleeping is around 18 degrees so we recommend you turn your valve down to 3 in the night to reduce the temperature and have it at 4 or 5 in the day to return the temperature to around 21.

-If you are sitting in a t-shirt and shorts with your heating on full blast you are contributing to global warming.
+If you are sitting in a t-shirt and shorts with your heating on full blast you are contributing to global warming and potentially costing yourself a lot of extra money unnecessarily.
 England is cold; you are definitely going to have to use central heating to keep your house warm in the colder months.
 However, we can all improve on our use of gas and electricity when it is not necessary.

 Ask yourself a couple of sensible questions before before turning the heating up!
 Are you wearing adequate clothing; should you put on another layer of clothing or get a blanket?
 Are all your doors and windows closed to keep heat in?
 By thinking first you’ll see a reduction in your bills and also will relinquish your reliance on expensive, high carbon energy dependent heat sources!